Hammersmith & FulhamNews

 The statue is cast in concrete around an iron armature.
 The model for the piece was another refugee, East German émigré Jutta Cardew (nee Zemke) who became an art student and family friend of Vogel’s at Camberwell.

-Initially unpopular, with local Hammersmith councillors claiming it was ‘a modern monstrosity!’
-‘I just can’t understand it’ (West London Observer 4.3.59) this was mostly overcome by the time the statue was unveiled in 1959, but to remaining doubters, Vogel responded: ‘It is of course modern because it is rather more daring than what one would have done before.’
+‘I just can’t understand it’ (West London Observer March 4, 1959) this was mostly overcome by the time the statue was unveiled in 1959, but to remaining doubters, Vogel said: “It is of course modern because it is rather more daring than what one would have done before.”

 Listed Grade II in 2016, by 2017 the statue was on the Heritage at Risk Register with its iron armature corroding and partly protruding and the concrete’s outer layer wearing away.

-In 2018 Heritage of London Trust launched a campaign to restore it, along with local residents.
-The Trust gave a grant of £10,000 and ran a crowdfunding campaign in summer of 2023 which raised an additional £12,000 from the public, and £16,000 has been contributed from Hammersmith & Fulham council.
+In 2018, Heritage of London Trust started a campaign to restore it, along with residents.
+The trust gave a grant of £10,000 and ran a crowdfunding campaign in the summer of 2023 which raised an additional £12,000 from the public, and £16,000 has been contributed from Hammersmith & Fulham council.

 Restoration has involved removal of previous repairs, halting corrosion, repairing cracks in the concrete, filling of seam joints and a protective specialist coating.